NateJose123/MeadowHouse-Database-Backend/README.md

 /*This query searches the database for entries that have certain words in notes.*/ SELECT * FROM Plant WHERE notes LIKE " "

-                        Homepage
-/*This query shows all of the items in plant*/
-SELECT * FROM Plant
 ...
 ```